40-Pin Extension

 ls /dev/tty*

-UART Loopback Test
+UART Loopback Testing

 This test verifies whether the serial port transmission and reception functions are working properly by shorting pin8 and pin10.

-Hardware Connection: Short pin8 (TX) and pin10 (RX) of the 40PIN.
+Hardware Connection: Short pin8 (TX) and pin10 (RX) of the 40-pin interface.

 Prerequisites